andrewleesteele/Habit-Tracker/README.md

 Utilize applets on IFTT to track location & time data around a specific geofence.
 Location and time data are then recorded as events on a fully functional calendar.

 ## Future functionality
 * Integrate with Google Calendar.
-Instead of creating stand-alone calendar, verify if activity was completed and if not, remove listing from calendar.
+Instead of creating stand-alone calendar, verify if activity was completed and if not, remove listing from GCal.
 * Color code entries based on missed days.
+* Display metrics such as average time spent at location and if there are trends such as average time spent at location per day/week/month, favored times in the week or month etc.

 ## Workflow